recursivelymanan-org/matrix/README.md

 code is now not a *complete* mess

 ## progress notes
-4/6/21 : REF transformation now functional
+4/6/21 : REF transformation now functional\n
 4/7/21 : seperated project into multiple files, changed functions to be nonstatic